ABOUT THE SITE:

 1. What are your hours of operation?

-The Andrew Johnson National Historic Site is open daily from 9:00 a.m. until 5:00 p.m.
-The site is closed Thanksgiving Day, Christmas Day, and New Year's Day.
+The Andrew Johnson National Historic Site is open daily from 9:00 a.m. until 4:00 p.m.
+The site is closed Thanksgiving Day, Christmas Day, and New Year's Day and at noon on Thanksgiving, Christmas, and New Year's Eves.

 2. Is there an admission fee?